spasiu/ct-firebase/README.md

 # C&T Firebase

-When initializing a new instance of the C&T Firebase project, make sure that the `functions/config/admins.js` file contains the emails of administrators you want to initialize
+When initializing a new instance of the C&T Firebase project, make sure that the `functions/config/admins.js` file contains the emails of administrators you want to initialize.

 ## Prerequisites